-- (3) A party electronically filing a document with the court must accomplish service as to parties who do not qualify for eService under subsection (2)(a) of this rule via the conventional manner as provided by the applicable statutes and by the Oregon Rules of Appellate Procedure, which may include service via electronic mail as provided by ORCP 9 G. Parties who do not qualify for eService include parties represented by attorneys who are not registered eFilers and parties who are self-represented.
-Parties who electronically file initiating documents must accomplish service conventionally. - (4) All electronically filed documents must be accompanied by a proof of service under ORAP 1.35(2)(d).
-The proof of service must certify service on all parties regardless of the means by which service was accomplished, including eService. - (5) If an eFiled document is not electronically served by the eFiling system because of an error in the transmission of the document or other technical problem experienced by the eFiler, the court may, upon satisfactory proof, permit the service date of the document to relate back to the date that the eFiler first attempted to serve the document electronically.
+- (b) eService is effective under this rule when the eFiler has received a confirmation e-mail stating that the eFiled document has been received by the eFiling system. - (3) A party eFiling a document must accomplish service via the conventional manner, as provided by ORAP 1.35 and other applicable rules and statutes, if: - (a) The document to be served is an initiating document; - (b) The party to be served is self-represented; or - (c) The attorney to be served is not a member of the Oregon State Bar or has obtained a waiver to the mandatory eFiling requirement under ORAP 16.60. - (4) All eFiled documents must be accompanied by a proof of service under ORAP 1.35(2)(e).
+The proof of service must certify service on all parties regardless of the means by which service was accomplished, including eService.
+The proof of service must state that service was accomplished at the person's email address as recorded on the date of service in the eFiling system, and need not include that person's email address or mailing address. - (5) If an eFiled document is not eServed by the eFiling system because of an error in the transmission of the document or other technical problem experienced by the eFiler, the court may, upon satisfactory proof, permit the service date of the document to relate back to the date that the eFiler first attempted to eServe the document.
 A party must show satisfactory proof by filing and serving an accompanying letter explaining the circumstances, together with any supporting documentation.

-Rule 16.50 HYPERLINKS
+Rule 16.50 HYPERLINKS AND BOOKMARKS IN eFILED BRIEFS

-- (1) An eFiled document may contain one or more hyperlinks to other parts of the same document or hyperlinks to a location outside of the document that contains a source document for a citation. - (a) When a party eFiles a brief, the party is encouraged to electronically bookmark the sections of the brief addressing separate assignments of error or questions presented on review using PDF document creation software.
-When a party eFiles a brief or other memorandum that is accompanied by excerpts of record or attachments, the party is encouraged to hyperlink citations to the relevant portions of the excerpts or attachments. - (b) The functioning of a hyperlink reference is not guaranteed.
-The appellate courts neither endorse nor accept responsibility for any product, organization, or content at any hyperlinked site.
+- (1) An eFiled document may contain one or more hyperlinks to other parts of the same document or hyperlinks to a location outside of the document that contains a source document for a citation. - (a) When a party eFiles a brief or other memorandum that is accompanied by excerpts of record or attachments, the party is encouraged to hyperlink citations to the relevant portions of the excerpts or attachments. - (b) The functioning of a hyperlink reference is not guaranteed.
+The appellate courts neither endorse nor accept responsibility for any product, organization, or content at any hyperlinked site. - (c) A hyperlink to cited authority does not replace standard citation format.
+The complete citation must be included within the text of the document.
+Neither a hyperlink, nor any site to which it refers, shall be considered part of the record.
+A hyperlink is simply a convenient mechanism for accessing material cited in an eFiled document.